+The U.S. Food and Drug Administration recently published a video showing the potential of dermal open-flow microperfusion (dOFM) for generic drug development.
 FDA approval for most topical generic drugs requires a clinical endpoint study to compare the therapeutic effect with the original product.
 JOANNEUM RESEARCH HEALTH has developed a new method and strategy (dOFM) to apply for the approval of generic drugs without the need of a clinical endpoint study.
 Now, the FDA has released a short video illustrating the use of dOFM to evaluate bioequivalence for topical drugs.